ovh/docs/pages/platform/ai-notebooks/how_to_cli_data/guide.en-asia.md

 This folder will be uploaded to your Object Storage when you will stop your notebook.
 As long as your notebook is in the `STOPPING` state, this means that the upload is still in progress.
-Once the state changes to `STOPPED`, it means all the data were uploaded to your Object Storage.
+Once the state changes to `STOPPED`, then it means all the data were uploaded to your Object Storage.

 ## Access multiple volumes